bincrafters/community/README.md

 [Request new package](https://github.com/conan-io/conan-center-index/issues/new/choose)

 ### Issues
-If you have an issue with a Bincrafters package, please report it on the [Github Issues](https://github.com/bincrafters/community/issues) page of this repository.
+If you have an issue with a Bincrafters package, please report it on the [GitHub Issues](https://github.com/bincrafters/community/issues) page of this repository.

 ### Other Bincrafters Repositories
 If you submit a PR to another Bincrafters repository, please open an issue here to ensure we see it.
-We are working on a way to streamline the notification process so that this happens automatically, but Github doesn't have native support for this workflow so we have to engineer it ourselves.
+We are working on a way to streamline the notification process so that this happens automatically, but GitHub doesn't have native support for this workflow so we have to engineer it ourselves.

 ### Bincrafters Blog